 - ½ – 1 lb. mussels and/or steamer clams

 - ½ – 1 lb. shrimp, removed from shells

 - ½ – 1 lb. white fish, chopped into bite-sized pieces

 - 1 medium white onion, diced

 - 2 bay leaves

 - Salt and pepper to taste

-- Heat olive oil in a stockpot over medium heat and sauté onion and garlic until softened and fragrant about 5 minutes.
+- Heat in a stockpot over medium heat and sauté onion and garlic until softened and fragrant about 5 minutes.

 - Add wine, fish broth, tomatoes, tomato paste and herbs.
 Bring to a boil then turn down heat and simmer gently for about 10-15 minutes.

 - Add the mussels and/or steamers and simmer until the shells open, about 4-5 minutes.
 Next, add the shrimp and white fish and simmer until cooked through, about 2-3 minutes.
 Top with parsley and basil and add salt and pepper to taste.